sporcina/dynamodb-connector/doc/sample.md

 ![Create a table - DynamoDB Management Console website](images/Step3-5.png)

-*   Terminate your Mule Application instance in Mule Studio by selecting the button shaped like a "red square" on the right side of the screen in the **Console** tab noted earlier
+*   Terminate your Mule Application instance in Anypoint Studio by selecting the button shaped like a "red square" on the right side of the screen in the **Console** tab noted earlier

 ### Step 4: Save a Document